• Skip to primary navigation

 Mulching Blades vs Regular Blades: How Do They Differ?

-Most mowers will come with a regular blade fitted as standard, until you went out and bought a mulching mower.
+Most mowers will come with a regular blade fitted as standard, unless you went out and bought a mulching mower.
 Let’s discuss how mulching blades and regular blades differ.

 The Shape of the Blade